 Position: Co-Founder & Executive Director

-For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
+For more than 25 years, Katharine (she/her) has worked to enhance arts, career, and education opportunities for young people of color.
 She has developed innovative programs in schools, housing projects, and detention facilities.
-Her artistic and educational work with youth has been highlighted in college textbooks, literary anthologies, magazines, and national newspapers, including the New York Times, Wall Street Journal, Los Angeles Times, Pod Save America, Harvard Educational Review, PRI’s The World, KQED, San Francisco Chronicle, and Fast Company.
+Her work with young people has been highlighted in college textbooks, literary anthologies, magazines, and national newspapers, including the New York Times, Wall Street Journal, Los Angeles Times, Pod Save America, Harvard Educational Review, PRI’s The World, KQED, San Francisco Chronicle, and Fast Company.

 Katharine was born and raised in San Francisco, and received her BA from Yale University and MFA from the University of Oregon.
 She is the proud descendant of Chinese immigrants, who first came to the U.S. in the 1860s to work in the gold mines of California and later during the restrictive Chinese Exclusion Acts.
 She is also mother to Anna Dido Nordeson and partner to Kjell Nordeson.